bcelenza/vesper/README.md

+_This project is an educational endeavor and is not intended to be production ready.
+Interested in using this?
+[Let me know](mailto:bcelenza@gmail.com).

 # Vesper

 A security-focused telemetry agent written in Rust using [eBPF](https://ebpf.io/).

-__Important__: While public, this project is an educational endeavor and is not meant to be deployed to a production environment.

-## Why?

-This project is all about getting deeper in the Rust language and exposing myself to eBPF.
-It's purely for educational purposes.

 ## What's provided?

-The goal of vesper is to provide _transparency_ around what a host is doing, who it's talking to, and how it's talking.
+The goal of vesper is to provide _transparency_ around what a host is doing, who it's talking to, and how it's communicating.

-Have you ever wondered what DNS requests your applications or the underlying host daemons were making, or what version of TLS or specific ciphers were being negotiated?
-Vesper's aim is to provide that information and more.
-Vesper will _not_ take action against any information it finds -- it's sole goal is to report information in a way that another agent or system could consume for enforcement and alerting.

 ### Examples